NYPL/archival-processing/processing-manual/inclusive-description.md

 - This collection includes material relating to the sixteenth president of the United States.

 ## Titles of works
-Following the Chicago Manual of Style [8.164](https://www.chicagomanualofstyle.org/book/ed18/part2/ch08/psec164.html), italicize (using "title" tags in ArchivesSpace) the titles of works including:
+Following the Chicago Manual of Style [8.164](https://www.chicagomanualofstyle.org/book/ed18/part2/ch08/psec164.html), italicize (using "title" tags in ArchivesSpace) the titles of standalone works including:
 - albums
 - art works (paintings, sculptures, performance art, etc.)
 - books